Introducing Keep Capital πŸŽ‰ Click here to learn more!

 While there is significant overlap between capital assets and fixed assets, several key differences set them apart:

-Capital assets are a broader category that includes both tangible and intangible assets, as well as certain investments.
-Fixed assets, on the other hand, are specifically tangible assets used in business operations.
+• Scope: Capital assets are a broader category that includes both tangible and intangible assets, as well as certain investments.
+Fixed assets are specifically tangible assets used in business operations.

-While all fixed assets are tangible, capital assets can be either tangible or intangible.
+• Tangibility: All fixed assets are tangible, but capital assets can be either tangible or intangible.
 For example, patents and trademarks are considered capital assets but not fixed assets.

 Accounting for Capital and Fixed Assets

-Both capital and fixed assets are initially recorded at their cost, which includes the purchase price and any directly attributable costs of bringing the asset to its intended use.
+The accounting treatment of capital and fixed assets is a critical aspect of financial management.
+Both types of assets are initially recorded at their cost, which includes the purchase price and any directly attributable costs of bringing the asset to its intended use.
+This initial recognition ensures that the full value of the asset is captured in the company's financial records.

 Both capital and fixed assets may be subject to impairment testing.
-If the carrying value of an asset exceeds its recoverable amount, an impairment loss must be recognized.
+This process involves assessing whether the carrying value of an asset in the financial statements exceeds its recoverable amount.
+If an impairment is identified, the company must recognize an impairment loss, which can have a significant impact on financial performance.

 Capital Assets in Personal Finance

-While the term "fixed assets" is primarily used in business accounting, capital assets play a significant role in personal finance as well.
+While the term "fixed assets" is primarily used in business accounting, capital assets play a significant role in personal finance.
 For individuals, capital assets may include:

 • Primary residence